killarny/django-template/README.md

 development and deployment environments as similar as possible, while also easing ongoing maintenance tasks.

+Also provides a number of custom apps as a starting point: registration with Facebook auth, a landing page, and admin improvements.

 (originally inspired by the
 [Izeni Django Template](https://dev.izeni.net/izeni/izeni-django-template),
 to which @luke contributed heavily while employed there)